revvv/snes9xgx-retrode/README.md

-### Snes9x GX with Retrode and XBOX360 controller support
+### Snes9x GX with support for Retrode, XBOX360 and Speedlink Hornet USB controllers

 ### Retrode 2 ###